NOC-OI/shell-extras/_episodes/03-file-transfer.md

-where the `-o` option says write the output to a file instead of the stdout (the screen), and file_name_for_local_machine is any file name you choose to save to the local machine, and target_URL is where the file is the URL where the file is on the web
+where the `-o` option says write the output to a file instead of the stdout (the screen), and file_name_for_local_machine is any file name you choose to save to the local machine, and target_URL is where the file is the URL where the file is on the web.

 Removing the `-o` option, and following the syntax `curl target_URL` outputs the contents of the url to the screen.